openframeworks/ofSite/documentation/3d/ofCamera.markdown

 more information see http://www.orthostereo.com/geometryopengl.html.

-Returns: The "lens offset" applied to this camera, encoded in an ofVec2f.
+**Returns**: The "lens offset" applied to this camera, encoded in an ofVec2f.